Figma vs Sketch – who is winning the design tools battle?

 Figma lets you share design files and collaborate in real-time.
 That’s not possible with a desktop app like Sketch.
 And with better collaboration, you can be sure that you are on a good way to build the right thing.

 Want to improve your business but don’t know how to do it?
 With Async Labs, a wealth of professional design expertise is at your fingertips.
 Stand out in a digital world and do the best you can to exceed your brand image business goals.
-For assistance in analyzing how Sketch or Figma may help you improve your user interface, contact us today.
+For assistance in analyzing how Sketch vs Figma may help you improve your user interface, contact us today.